 Although e-commerce retail sales currently account for only ~15% of all retail sales worldwide, online shopping is increasingly gaining popularity.
 According to a 2016 Pew Research Center survey of U.S. consumers, roughly 80% of Americans do at least some of their shopping online.

 Should we expect to see more, less, or similar levels of discrimination with online platforms?
-On one hand, we may expect to see less discrimination, at least when it comes to race and gender, as these characteristics would be less salient, and probably more difficult to observe, in online marketplaces.
-Sophisticated and high-income customers will likely benefit from online selective enforcement more than lower-income, less sophisticated consumers, because they will negotiate more or ask for more lenient treatment.
+Arguably, we may expect to see less discrimination, at least with respect to race and gender, as these characteristics would be less salient, and probably more difficult to observe on online marketplaces.
+Nonetheless, sophisticated and high-income customers will likely benefit from selective enforcement online more than lower-income, less sophisticated consumers, because they will negotiate more or ask for more lenient treatment.
 They may also be treated more favorably in view of the higher value to the firm of keeping them pleased.
-However, it is plausible that the effects of race and gender will be less pronounced in the online settings.
-Several studies cast doubt on this theory.
-In particular, experiments have already shown that race and gender discrimination persists in the online marketplace.
+While it is plausible that the effects of race and gender will be less pronounced on the online settings, several studies cast doubt on this proposition.
+In particular, experiments have already shown that race and gender discrimination persist on the online marketplace.
 An experiment on Airbnb has found that guests with distinctively African-American names are significantly less likely to be accepted than similarly-situated guests with white-sounding names.
-Similarly, an experiment on eBay has found that women were disadvantaged as sellers compared to men, when selling the exact same product in eBay auctions.
-These studies suggest that discrimination persists even in online markets.
+Similarly, an experiment on eBay has found that women were disadvantaged as sellers compared to men when selling the exact same product in eBay auctions.
+These studies suggest that discrimination persists even on online markets.

-A related question is whether technological advancements, such as the increased use of algorithmic intelligence and big data, would gradually replace salespeople’s discretion and lead to less biased outcomes.
+A related question is whether technological advancements, such as the increased use of algorithmic intelligence and big data, will gradually replace salespeople’s discretion and lead to less biased outcomes.
 In the specific context of product returns, for example, sellers are already increasingly able to track serial returners automatically.
 Sellers may choose whether or not to behave more leniently towards customers seeking to make returns based on the customers’ purchasing histories.
-On one hand, market discrimination could be reduced if sellers have more transactional information on consumers, such as their purchasing history and past return behavior.
-In addition, sellers could be required to formally exclude protected characteristics such as gender and race from their algorithms.
-Yet, recent research in the domain of algorithmic credit pricing suggests that discrimination is likely to persist even when sellers scrutinize algorithmic input.
-The ubiquity of correlations in big data, combined with the flexibility and complexity of machine learning, threaten to perpetuate existing disparities.
+It is possible that market discrimination could be reduced if sellers have more transactional information on consumers, such as their purchasing history and past return behavior.
+In addition, sellers could be required to formally exclude protected characteristics, such as gender and race, from their algorithms.
+However, recent research in the domain of algorithmic credit pricing suggests that discrimination is likely to persist even when sellers scrutinize algorithmic input.
+The nearly endless range of correlations in big data, combined with the flexibility and complexity of machine learning, threaten to perpetuate existing disparities.

 V. Taking Away the License to Discriminate